Insights

 How to prove AI compliance without relying on manual audits

 The most reliable approach is to treat governance as an operating system, not a one-time review.
-That starts by defining what must be true for an AI system to be compliant in your organization.
+That framing is also at the core of ISO/IEC 42001, the international standard for AI management systems, which structures governance around continuous operation rather than periodic certification.
+It starts by defining what must be true for an AI system to be compliant in your organization.

 For one company, that may include approved use cases, documented data sources, human oversight requirements, model risk tiering, vendor review status, and usage logging.
 For another, it may also include financial controls, retention requirements, regional restrictions, or model output testing.
 The specifics vary.
 The structure does not.